Alaska experiencing wildfires it’s never seen before - The Boston Globe

-ANCHORAGE, Alaska (AP) — Alaska is burning this year in ways rarely or ever seen, from the largest wildfire in a typically mainly fireproof southwest region to a pair of blazes that ripped through forests and produced smoke that blew hundreds of miles to the the Bering Sea community of Nome, where the normally crystal clear air was pushed into the extremely unhealthy category.
+ANCHORAGE — Alaska is burning this year in ways rarely or ever seen, from the largest wildfire in a typically fireproof southwest region to a pair of blazes that ripped through forests and produced smoke that blew hundreds of miles to the the Bering Sea community of Nome, where the normally crystal clear air was pushed into the extremely unhealthy category.

 Advertisement

-In 2004, the acreage burned by mid-July was about the same as now, But by the time that fire season ended, 10,156 square miles (26,304 square kilometers) were charred.
+In 2004, the acreage burned by mid-July was about the same as now.
+But by the time that fire season ended, 10,156 square miles were charred.

 “The frequency of these big seasons has doubled from what it was in the second half of the 20th century,” said Rick Thoman, a climate specialist with the Alaska Center for Climate Assessment and Policy at the University of Alaska’s International Arctic Research Center.
 “And there’s no reason to think that’s not going to continue.” .

-Heat waves and droughts, which are exacerbated by a warming climate, are making wildfires more frequent, destructive, and harder to fight in many places.
-This month, wildfires have torn through Portugal, Spain, France, England and Germany, which have seen record-high temperatures.
+Heat waves and droughts, exacerbated by a warming climate, are making wildfires more frequent, destructive, and harder to fight in many places.
+This month, wildfires have torn through Portugal, Spain, France, England, and Germany, all which have seen record-high temperatures.

-California has recorded its largest, most destructive and deadliest wildfires in the last five years and with the state deep in drought authorities are girding for what may be a late summer and fall filled with smoke and flames.
+California has recorded its largest, most destructive, and deadliest wildfires in the last five years.
+With the state deep in drought, authorities are girding for what may be a late summer and fall filled with smoke and flames.

 Advertisement

 On May 31, a lightning strike on the duff layer in the Yukon–Kuskokwim Delta started the East Fork fire, an area in southwest Alaska that rarely burns.
-Two communities with a combined population of about 700 were threatened but no mandatory evacuations were ordered in what became the largest wildfire ever in the delta at 259 square miles (671 square kilometers).
+Two communities with a combined population of about 700 were threatened but no mandatory evacuations were ordered in what became the largest wildfire ever in the delta at 259 square miles.
 Firefighters were able to protect the communities.

 A fire like that one was directly attributable to climate change, Thoman said.
 There’s more vegetation growing on the tundra, willow and alder trees are thicker in the transition area between the tundra and forests, and spruce along river valleys are growing thicker and moving farther uphill from those valleys.